Gender inequality in Bangladesh

-Gender inequality has been improving a lot in Bangladesh, inequalities in areas such as education and employment remain ongoing problems so women have little political freedom.
-In 2015, Bangladesh was ranked 139 out of 187 countries on the Human Development Index and 47 out 144 countries surveyed on the Gender Inequality Index in 2017.
+Gender inequality has been improving a lot in Bangladesh.
+In 2025, Bangladesh was ranked 24 out of 148 countries on the Global Gender Gap Report of World Economic Forum, which was 47 out 144 countries on the Global Gender Gap Report in 2017, and 139 out of 187 countries on the Human Development Index in 2015.
+However, inequalities in areas such as education and employment remain ongoing problems so women have little political freedom.
 Many of the inequalities are result of extreme poverty and traditional gender norms centred on a patrilineal and patriarchal kinship system in rural areas.

+Bangladesh has achieved significant advancements in political empowerment, ranking seventh globally with a commendable gender parity rate of 55.2%.
+Over the past 50 years, the country has witnessed a woman serving as head of state for an impressive duration of 29.3 years, which stands as the longest period in the world.
+Gender parity in school enrollment has seen significant improvement.
+Bangladesh has also put in place regulations to protect women's rights and privileges.
+As access to education for women increases, the momentum to boost women's participation in the labor force continues to grow.
+Bangladesh has experienced a substantial transformation, marked by the gradual expansion of opportunities for women over the past few decades.
+Multiple factors have converged to bring about transformative advancements in women's empowerment within the nation.

 Gender

-Bangladesh is one of those countries of the world where the number of men exceeds the number of women.
-Ninety- percent of the population adheres to Islam.
+90% of the Bangladesh population adheres to Islam.
 Veiling remains a domain of contestation in regards to whether it serves as a vehicle of empowerment or discrimination.
 While seen in Western discourse as restrictive of women's rights, some claim that burkas allow for better freedom of movement in Bangladesh.
 Despite the changes that have come with the demand for women in the export industry, women are generally unseen outside the domestic sphere.
 This is especially true in rural Bangladesh.
 While labour force increase has accounted for higher percentages for females than males, terms of equality are measured in various areas beyond employment.
 Their status and position is also measured in terms of education, income, assets, health, and the role they play in the family and in society.
 These characteristics are representative of the amount of political power and social prestige a woman is accorded and thus the extent to which she can influence decision-making within the home and in the community.